haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 * **Topology modules**
     * `topoaa`: *generates the all-atom topologies for the CNS engine.*
+    * `topocg`: *generates coarse-grained topologies from the all-atom structures for the CNS engine.*
 * **Sampling modules**
     * `rigidbody`: *Rigid body energy minimization with CNS (`it0` in haddock2.x).*
     * `lightdock`: *Third-party glow-worm swam optimization docking software.*